craig-davis/craig-davis.github.io/docs/modernization/DECISIONS.md

 **Consequences:** The Phase 8 baseline can be clean without deleting durable assets or modifying protected tools.
 Future modern pages must ship complete metadata and structured data, article routes must retain article semantics, and browser-facing large images must keep responsive delivery.

+## D-026 — Launch without visitor analytics

+**Status:** Accepted

+**Decision:** Do not add visitor analytics during modernization.
+Keep archive search entirely local to the browser and ship no first-party tracking script.

+**Reason:** The blog does not currently have a stated measurement question that justifies additional JavaScript, cookies, or visitor telemetry.
+A deliberate absence is preferable to restoring obsolete Universal Analytics code or adding a vendor by default.

+**Consequences:** Launch has no analytics dashboard or behavioral events.
+If a concrete measurement need emerges, select a privacy, retention, and performance policy before choosing an implementation.

+## D-027 — Retain unloaded legacy assets through launch

+**Status:** Accepted

+**Decision:** Keep the old Bootstrap, Clean Blog, There4, jQuery, and Glyphicon files during launch even though modern templates no longer reference them.
+Do not load them from modern pages.

+**Reason:** Their paths are included in the protected Phase 0 public-URL contract, while leaving unreachable static files on the server has no browser runtime cost.
+Deleting them during final QA would combine launch validation with an unrelated URL-retirement decision.

+**Consequences:** The deployed artifact remains larger than the active site requires, but page performance is unaffected.
+A later cleanup can remove these files only after reviewing external references and intentionally updating the URL baseline.

 ## Decision template

 ### D-NNN — Title